 If you withdraw or drop below 12 credit hours on or before the university’s census date (12th class day of a regular semester), your scholarship disbursement will be canceled.
 This may create a balance due to the university.

-If you withdraw, you may be required to reapply to the university.
+If you withdraw or ‘sit out’ for a long semester (fall or spring), you may be required to reapply to the university.
 If you have to reapply, you are no longer eligible for a Carr Academic Scholarship.
-Also, if you decide to ‘sit out’ for a long semester (fall or spring), you will have to reapply for the university, also making you ineligible for your Carr Academic Scholarship.